j0hnk1m/typenvibe/README.md

 * Tailwindcss
 * a lot of coffee and thai tea

 ### Data
-Currently the data for the lyrics and audio exist as files in a private S3 bucket.
-As there may be copyright issues with this method, we are currently adding support for Youtube links and Spotify's Web Playback SDK (which is unforunately still in beta).
-Until then, only a few approved songs will be available to try out - sorry about that!
+Currently, the lyrics (lrc) files are stored in a private S3 bucket.
+As for audio, we initially started out with mp3 files, then moved over to youtube links.
+Since there were bound to be copyright issues, we have moved over and integrated our site with Spotify.

 <!-- GETTING STARTED -->
 ## :rocket: Getting Started